ClanX Tools Economic Calendar ClanX Academy ClanX Brokers About Search Log in Start Learning

 Candlestick Anatomy and What Each Candle Tells You

-Every candlestick is a compressed story of the battle between buyers and sellers during a specific time period.
+Every candlestick is a compressed story of the battle between buyers and sellers.
 Learning to read that story is the foundation of price action trading.

 The Four Data Points

 Every candlestick contains four pieces of information: the open, high, low, and close.
-From these four numbers, you can reconstruct the entire narrative of that period — where price started, how far buyers pushed it up, how far sellers pushed it down, and where it ultimately settled.
+From these four numbers, you can reconstruct the entire narrative of that period — where price started, how far buyers pushed it, how far sellers pushed it, and where it ultimately settled.

 The Body

-The body of the candle (the thick part) represents the range between the open and close.
-A bullish (green) candle closes above its open — buyers won the period.
+The body of the candle represents the range between the open and close.
+A bullish (green) candle closes above its open — buyers won.
 A bearish (red) candle closes below its open — sellers won.
-A large body relative to the candle range indicates strong conviction in one direction.
+A large body relative to the candle range indicates strong conviction.

 Doji Candles

 A candlestick in isolation is meaningless.
 Its meaning comes from its location — at support or resistance, after a trend, at a Fibonacci level.
-The same pin bar (long lower wick) is bullish at support and potentially irrelevant mid-range.
-Context is everything.
+The same pin bar is bullish at support and irrelevant mid-range.
+Always ask where before asking what.